Marco Jansen

-Marco Jansen (born 1 May 2000) is a South African cricketer who plays for the South Africa national cricket team and Warriors in domestic matches.
+Marco Jansen (born 1 May 2000) is a South African cricketer who plays for the South Africa national cricket team and Sunrisers Eastern Cape in domestic matches.
+He has represented South Africa in all formats of the game.
+With his country, Jansen was a member of the team which won the 2023–2025 ICC World Test Championship, the second ICC trophy the country has won till date.

 Early life

 During his early years, Jansen used to open the batting.
 At the age of nine, in a 20-over match, he scored 164 not out.
 His father watched the match and identified his son's talent.
 He trained Jansen in the nets along with his twin brother Duan.
 Duan also plays cricket for North West.

 Domestic and T20 franchise career

 Jansen made his List A debut for North West in the 2017–18 CSA Provincial One-Day Challenge on 8 April 2018.
 He made his first-class debut for North West in the 2018–19 CSA 3-Day Provincial Cup on 11 October 2018.

 In January 2019, Jansen was named in the South Africa national under-19 cricket team's squad, ahead of their tour to India.
 He was the leading wicket-taker for North West in the 2018–19 CSA 3-Day Provincial Cup, with 27 dismissals in six matches.

 Jansen made his Twenty20 debut for Knights in the 2018–19 CSA T20 Challenge on 28 April 2019.
 He was the leading wicket-taker for North West in the 2018–19 CSA 3-Day Provincial Cup, with 27 dismissals in six matches.

 In September 2019, Jansen was named in the squad for the Durban Heat team for the 2019 Mzansi Super League tournament.

 In February 2021, Jansen was bought by the Mumbai Indians in the IPL auction ahead of the 2021 Indian Premier League.
 Jansen made his IPL debut for Mumbai Indians against Royal Challengers Bangalore on 9 April 2021.
 He took 2 wickets for 28 runs in his 4 overs, which included the wicket of Glenn Maxwell, his debut IPL wicket.
 Later the same month, he was named in Eastern Province's squad, ahead of the 2021–22 cricket season in South Africa.

 In February 2022, Jansen was bought by the Sunrisers Hyderabad in the auction for the 2022 Indian Premier League tournament.

+In May 2023, Jansen was selected by Washington Freedom to play in the inaugural 2023 Major League Cricket competition.